sumonbis/Uncertainty-in-DNN/README.md

 In this project, our goal is to aid the deep learning programmers to quantify uncer- tainty in the model hyperparameters and make an informed decision while initializing hyperparameters.
 A problem with the random search is that it doesn’t take uncertainty of random hyperparameters into account while picking a best value which may adversely impact models when trained on the different distribution of the input domain.
 To that end, we have leveraged a first order type Uncertain<T> to represent the uncertainty in the random hyperparameters and choose best value by performing statistical tests on the distribution.
 The main contributions of the project are:

-1. We have introduced the probabilistic programming concept in DNN hyperparame- ter optimization.
+1. We have introduced the probabilistic programming concept in DNN hyperparameter optimization.

-2. We have utilized a first order type Uncertain<T> to approximate the distributions over the possible hyperparameter values.
+2. We have utilized a first order type [***Uncertain T***](https://doi.org/10.1145/2541940.2541958) to approximate the distributions over the possible hyperparameter values.

 3. Describe the algebra to perform computations over the uncertain hyperparameters.